lammps/lammps/doc/src/fix_pair.rst

 .. parsed-literal::

-   fix ID group-ID pair N pairstyle name flag ...
+   fix ID group-ID pair N pstyle name flag ...

 * ID, group-ID are documented in :doc:`fix <fix>` command
 * pair = style name of this fix command
 * N = invoke this fix once every N timesteps
-* pairstyle = name of pair style to extract info from (e.g. eam)
+* pstyle = name of pair style to extract info from (e.g. eam)
 * one or more name/flag pairs can be listed
 * name = name of quantity the pair style allows extraction of
 * flag = 1 if pair style needs to be triggered to produce data for name, 0 if not